10 Must-Visit Landmarks in Lisbon

 Tips:

-This museum is one of Lisbon’s finest cultural institutions, featuring an extensive collection of art from around the world.
-The museum is divided into two main collections: the Founder’s Collection, which includes pieces from antiquity to the early 20th century, and the Modern Collection, showcasing contemporary Portuguese art.
+For art lovers, the Calouste Gulbenkian Museum is one of Lisbon’s most impressive cultural institutions.
+It houses a world-class collection of art from around the globe.
+The museum is divided into two main collections: the Founder’s Collection, which spans from ancient Egyptian artifacts to early 20th-century art, and the Modern Collection, featuring stunning works from Portuguese contemporary artists.

 Tips: